 -

-link: Product Page URL of your brand's website
+link: URL of the product page on your website

 -

-item_group_id: Group ID (used to group variants of the same product: sizes, colors, materials, conditions) -
+item_group_id: Group ID (to group variants of the same product: sizes, colors, materials, conditions) -

 availability: AvailabilityStandard values: